 It could be because Kilimanjaro is Africa’s crown jewel among the seven summits (the highest peak in each continent).
 You would really want to visit a mountain with so many different habitats ranging from rainforests to alpine deserts to the arctic.

-It may also be the allure of an African experience, including those mentioned in John Henry Patterson’s journals.
+It may also be the allure of an African safari experience, including those mentioned in John Henry Patterson’s journals.
 The true beauty of Kili, however, lies in its intricacies.
 They commence even before you reach the mountain’s base, when you enter Tanzania’s rural areas.

 Here you become fascinated with the Swahili people’s charming expressions, which you will remember forever.
 Their upbeat demeanor and easygoing rhythm will only add to the enjoyment of the journey ahead of you.